StuartHiring/solutions-engineers/miguel_solution/README.md

 If I were to have more time I would probably have created my own express typescript architecture, maybe something similar to this  https://github.com/santiq/bulletproof-nodejs.

-I would also have created a better a better environment configuration.

 ## Naming convention